 Flooding in Serene Lakes

 Ask the Serene Lakes old-timers and they will tell you about many floods in the subdivision.
 The most consistent flooding is on the east side of Lake Dulzura where the subdivision was built right in the drainage path for the 600 acres of watershed on that side.
 When a rain on snow event occurs, the water flows over Soda Springs Rd and down through the streets of the subdivision, primarily on Sierra Dr and Dulzura Dr. The drainage water floods the cross streets of Donner and Lake Dr and runs down the driveways into the homes.
 This is exactly what happened in January of 2015 when we had a warm storm come through and drop 5 inches of rain on the existing 8-10 ft base of snow.
 However, the flooding was not restricted to the east side.
-Due to the blockage of drainage on the west side of Lake Serena by snow and snow removal services, Serene Rd and Westshore Dr also flooded.
+Due to the blockage of drainage on the west side of Lake Serena by snow and snow removal services, there was also some flooding in that area.

 For more information about the flooding in Serene Lakes please see these reports: